Cap-Gap Extension

 A cap-gap extension is a provision that extends an eligible F-1 student's status to bridge the gap between the end of their OPT and the beginning of their H-1B status.

-If a student applies for H-1B status while they are within the 60-day grace period after finishing OPT, a cap-gap extension would allow them to stay in the US (but not continue working) during the gap.
+- If a student applies for H-1B status during their 60-day grace period after finishing OPT, they can stay within the US but cannot continue working during the gap.

-Note: If a student's H-1B petition is denied, revoked or withdrawn after the OPT authorization expires, the student should stop working and discuss the possibility of pursuing other immigration options with their employer.
+Note: If a student's H-1B petition is denied, revoked, or withdrawn after the OPT authorization expires, the student should stop working and discuss the possibility of pursuing other immigration options with their employer.

 Title